 The 10% warning and 15–20% alert thresholds in this article are practitioner defaults.
 Organizations with seasonal spend, large one-time investments, or fast-scaling headcount will need different numbers.
 Ship the variance detection first.
 Watch the false-positive rate for four to six weeks.
 Calibrate before treating alerts as ground truth.
 A brief that fires 15 alerts a week stops getting read by week three.

 The brief has two readers.
 The VP or CTO making resourcing decisions, and the finance partner reconciling the numbers.
 They want different things from the same document.
-The structure has to serve both without compromising either.
+The structure has to serve both without separate decks.

 Four sections.
 Ordered by urgency, not category.